-In this article, we examined ten paintings by the artist Chaya Agur in order to find a contemporary, critical outlook on the role of the mask in the relationship between the individual and society, focusing in particular on modern humanity’s alienation from the “self”.
+In this article, we examined ten paintings by artist Chaya Agur in order to find a contemporary, critical outlook on the role of the mask in the relationship between the individual and society, focusing in particular on modern humanity’s alienation from the “self”.
 As we saw, the faceless face and the perpetual mask are recurrent motifs in Agur’s paintings.
-The mask that was meant to serve the individual in their relations with others only, becomes part of their personality, to the point where they have no idea who they are behind the mask.
-Agur covers the faceless face of a woman with a hat made out of banknotes as a criticism of borrowed identity in the capitalist age where the only success is financial success.
-In the age of unprecedented herd-mentality, made ever stronger by the ever-present social networks, individuals are “zoomorphized” by Agur’s brush similarly to Ionesco’s “rhinomorphism”.
-In the sketch in question, humanity is a conformist herd wherein each member is identical and devoid of any uniqueness or authenticity, just like the man who “fishes” his values without personal discretion and whose face becomes identical to the fish, symbolizing the fact that his values are those of the herd.
+The mask meant to serve individuals only in their relations with others ends up becoming part of their personality, to the point where they have no idea who they are behind the mask.
+Agur covers the faceless face of a woman with a hat made out of banknotes as a criticism of borrowed identity in the capitalist age, where the only success is financial success.
+In today’s herd mentality, made ever stronger by social networks, individuals are “zoomorphized” by Agur’s brush, echoing Ionesco’s “rhinomorphism”.
+In the sketch in question, humanity is a conformist herd of identical members devoid of any uniqueness or authenticity; just like the man who “fishes” his values indiscriminately and whose face becomes identical to the fish, symbolizing the fact that his values are those of the herd.

-In the painting “Body Language” the painter finds the expression of our true selves to be located in our bodies rather than the masks we put on our faces.
-The human body has its own “truth” and it cannot hide it the way we can hide our faces or act a part by controlling our facial expressions.
-The painting “The Mask as an Escape from the Other’s Gaze” likewise depicts a man and a woman who are hiding their true identities.
-In this painting, the couple are aware that they are putting on masks, however in the next painting we discussed, entitled “Carnival”, the disguises become the couple’s unconscious identity (symbolized by their faceless faces).
+In “Body Language”, the painter locates our true selves on our bodies rather than on the masks we put on our faces.
+The human body has its own “truth”, and it cannot hide it the way we can hide our faces or act a part by controlling our facial expressions.
+“The Mask as an Escape from the Other’s Gaze” likewise depicts a man and a woman who are hiding their true identities.
+If, in this painting, the couple are aware that they are putting on masks, the couple in “Carnival” are oblivious to their disguises, which become their unconscious identity (symbolized by the faceless faces).
 In the next painting, the Japanese fan-mask highlights the universality of social masks across different cultures.
-In fact, in Agur’s eyes, the more difficult the institutional and cultural restrictions make it on the individual to freely create their true authentic self, the more permanent the persona becomes.
+Agur is suggesting that the more institutional and cultural restrictions prevent the individual from freely creating their true authentic self, the more permanent the persona becomes.
 Eve too represents universality as well as the concealment of one’s inner being.
-The fig leaf which symbolizes bodily concealment cannot cover our souls in facing society, and we instead use the persona to place a protective barrier between ourselves and others.
-Finally, the painting “Changing Faces” represents an alternative to the “fear from the other’s gaze”.
+The fig leaf symbolizing bodily concealment cannot cover our souls from society, and we instead use the persona to place a protective barrier between ourselves and others.
+Finally, “Changing Faces” represents an alternative to the “fear from the other’s gaze”.
 Mutual trust made the partners undergo a loss of their unique identity and widen their “self’s” borders to include the other within it.
-Since all human beings suffer from the same “human condition” with its unavoidable fears of loneliness and meaninglessness, human society could embrace the humanist way and learn how to lessen the pain by developing a wider “self-identity”.
-Not limited anymore within the borders of an individual “self” who is fated to fight a lost battle to keep on masks of an illusionary, naked personality.
+We all suffer from the same “human condition”, with its unavoidable fears of loneliness and meaninglessness.
+If human society could embrace the humanist way and learn to lessen the pain by developing a wider “self-identity”, we would no longer be limited within the borders of an individual “self”, fighting a losing battle to keep wearing the masks of an illusionary, naked personality.

+NOTES

 BIBLIOGRAPHY

 Allen, Vernon L., and John M. Levine.
-“Consensus and Conformity”.
+“Consensus and Conformity.”
 Journal of Experimental Social Psychology 5, no. 4 (1969): 389–399.

 Arbel, Binyamin.
 The Italian Renaissance: The Emergence of Secular Culture.
 Hebrew.
-Tel Aviv: Ministry of Defense Press, 2002
+Tel Aviv: Ministry of Defense Press, 2002.

 Burckhardt, Jacob.
 The Civilization of the Renaissance in Italy.
 Translated by S. G. C. Middlemore.
 London: Phaidon Press, 1944.